mietek/halcyon-website/pages/tutorial/index.md

 ```
 </div>

-In this step, Cabal fails to configure the app, because the _hourglass_ library is not included in the existing sandbox directory — which matches the declared version constraints.
+Cabal fails to configure the app, because the _hourglass_ library is not included in the existing sandbox directory.

-Halcyon’s warning suggests adding `hourglass-0.2.8` as a version constraint, as 0.2.8 is the newest available version of _hourglass._
+Halcyon suggests adding `hourglass-0.2.8` as a version constraint, because 0.2.8 is currently the newest available version of _hourglass._

 The [`step5`](https://github.com/mietek/halcyon-tutorial/tree/step5) version of the app declares this constraint: